 Created alongside a second mural, this mobile version showcases student pride and teamwork in a school-inspired colour palette.

-2. Values-Based Group Artworks – “Voice” and “Safety”
+Values-Based Group Artworks – “Voice” and “Safety”

-3. Find Your Courage Mural
+Find Your Courage Mural

-The mural was part of a community-focused SACE program, with participants earning 10 credits toward their High School Diploma.
-Alongside the mural project, the students engaged in community service activities such as visiting retirement homes, deepening their sense of purpose and connection.
+The Find Your Courage mural is a large-scale example of collaborative art for high school students, created by twenty teenage girls and staff over six sessions.
+The project was twice the size of an earlier mural (Find Your Confidence) and formed part of a community-focused SACE program, with students earning 10 credits toward their High School Diploma.
+Alongside the artmaking, students also participated in community service activities such as visiting retirement homes, strengthening connection and purpose.

 Close-up of the ‘Find Your Courage’ mural in galaxy colours – aqua, blue, purple, pink, white and black – painted by 20 teenage girls over five sessions.